Chart Color Schemes

 Infrastructure

-Berwick has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Berwick has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Infrastructure changes significantly influence a region's performance.
-AreaSearch has identified 42 projects expected to impact the area.
-Notable ones include Casey Hospital Emergency Department Expansion, Berwick South Development Plan, Beaconsfield Primary School Modernisation, and Berwick Health and Education Precinct.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 42 projects likely affecting the region.
+Notable initiatives include Casey Hospital Emergency Department Expansion, Berwick South Development Plan, Beaconsfield Primary School Modernisation, and Berwick Health and Education Precinct.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.